 Pay attention to your branding when trying to shift up a gear against your competitor.
 Ensure it’s relevant and attractive to the sector you work in.
 Attracting the wrong targets in the first place is a waste of time and money and will result in losing more business than gaining.

 Reflection, analysis with some creativity will be helpful when looking at your brand.

 Take action and evolve

-It’s no good losing a customer and then looking at what the cause was and then just agree it was them and not us.
+It’s no good losing a customer and then looking at what the cause was and then just agreeing it was them and not us.
 Moving to the next prospect and doing the same things wrong again.
 A business is never stood still.
 It has to be continually evolving.
 Just like a shark can’t stop swimming and moving forward or it will die, you need to keep winning and moving forward.

 You must always think about what makes your business special.
-What makes it different from your competitor.
-Understand why you win and more importantly know why you are losing business to your competitors.
+What makes it different from your competitor?
+Understand why you win and, more importantly, know why you are losing business to your competitors.